jonwillits/intro_to_bcs/CH1/lab1.md

    - Make a list of 10 features of the mind.
 Have your features take the form of “propositions”, like “can X”, “is Y”, and “has Z”.
    - For each feature, list whether you think that feature is a necessary feature of a mind, a sufficient feature of a mind, or a typical feature (that is neither necessary nor sufficient).

-4. Now we are going to apply the inductive reasoning process described in Chapter 1.
+3. Now we are going to apply the inductive reasoning process described in Chapter 1.
 We will go through a series of examples of entities.
    For each example below, answer:
    - a) whether you think it has a mind,
    - b) if yes, does your definition of a mind, in terms of your list of features, allow it to be considered a mind?
 If not, does your definition rule it out?
    - c) how do you need to change your definition as a result?
 For each one, work directly with your group.

-   - 3.1.
-A human being in a deep sleep
+   - A human being in a deep sleep
-   - 3.2.
-A human being with severe brain damage and who is in a vegetative state
+   - A human being with severe brain damage and who is in a vegetative state
-   - 3.3.
-A human being with dementia who cannot remember anything from their life
+   - A human being with dementia who cannot remember anything from their life
-   - 3.4.
-A typical one-month-old
+   - A typical one-month-old human being
-   - 3.5.
-A fetus at 8 months of gestation
+   - A human fetus at 8 months of gestation
-   - 3.6.
-A cow
+   - A cow
-   - 3.7.
-A cockroach
+   - A cockroach
-   - 3.8.
-A tree
+   - A tree
-   - 3.9.
-A single living neuron kept alive and functioning in a petri dish
+   - A single living neuron kept alive and functioning in a petri dish
-   - 3.10.
-A single living skin cell kept alive and functioning in a petri dish
+   - A single living skin cell kept alive and functioning in a petri dish
-   - 3.11.
-A cloud
+   - A cloud
-   - 3.12.
-A thermostat (a machine that can sense the temperature and changes internal and perhaps external attributes in response)
+   - A thermostat (a machine that can sense the temperature and changes internal and perhaps external attributes in response)
-   - 3.13.
-Your phone
+   - Your phone
-   - 3.14.
-The Terminator (or some other advanced robot from science fiction that you are familiar with)
+   - The Terminator (or some other advanced robot from science fiction that you are familiar with)
-   - 3.15.
-ChatGPT
+   - ChatGPT

 5. Imagine that you are a scientist tasked with explaining the behavior of a new organism.
    You can only find the organism in a specific kind of environment: one with abundant sources of heat.